timostamm/injector/README.md

 - If you alias or otherwise configure a class that has already been instantiated as a singleton, an exception is thrown.
 - If you add an alias that for a class that you have decorated (the decorator would never activate), an exception ist thrown.

+##### Argument inspection

+The InspectableInjectorInterface provides methods to check for missing arguments before invocation:

+    function inspectInvocation(callable $callable): ArgumentInspectionInterface;
+    function inspectInstantiation(string $className): ArgumentInspectionInterface;

+This can be used to provide route parameters to a controller, for example.